xczhou-astro/CSST_photo_z_dl/README.md

 # CSST_photo_z_dl
-Public code for estimating photo-z by CNN and BNN for CSST
+Public code for estimating photo-z by NN and BNN for CSST

 For further details on methodologies and architectures, please consult our papers: